nabrams/IDD-Fa18-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+divide this line by 2:
+'
+int noteDuration = 1000 / noteDurations[thisNote] /2;
+'

 **b.
 What song is playing?**